xen0vas/xen0vas.github.io/_posts/2019-12-27-slae32-assignment-4-custom-encoding-scheme.md

 1. Avoid null bytes
 2. Avoid hardcoded addresses

-In order the _shellcode_ to work in other linux systems or other vulnerable programs, it should not contain hardcoded addresses.
-Furthermore, the _shellcode_&nbsp;must not contain **\x00 (null)** bytes as these used to terminate a string with a certain impact of breaking the _shellcode_ and stop execution.
+In order the shellcode to work in other linux systems or other vulnerable programs, it should not contain hardcoded addresses.
+Furthermore, the shellcode&nbsp;must not contain **\x00 (null)** bytes as these used to terminate a string with a certain impact of breaking the shellcode and stop execution.

 Along with the above two points in mind it is time to start implementing the shellcode while first describing the **jmp/call/pop** technique as shown at the following program structure